-1CUSIP numbers have been assigned by an organization not affiliated with the Authority and are included solely for the convenience of the holders of the 2012A Notes.
-The Authority is not responsible for the selection or uses of these CUSIP numbers, nor is any representation made as to their correctness in the 2012A Notes or as indicated above.
+1 Copyright 2009, American Bankers Association.
+CUSIP numbers have been assigned by an organization not affiliated with the Authority and are included solely for the convenience of the holders of the 2013 Notes.
+The Authority is not responsible for the selection or uses of these CUSIP numbers and no representation is made as to their correctness on the 2013 Notes or as indicated above.
+The CUSIP number for a specific maturity is subject to being changed after the issuance of the 2013 Notes as a result of various subsequent actions including, but not limited to, a refunding in whole or in part of such maturity or as a result of the procurement of secondary market portfolio insurance or other similar enhancement by investors that is applicable to all or a portion of certain maturities of the 2013 Notes.